amida-tech/amida-auth-microservice/README.md

 `AUTH_SERVICE_REFRESH_TOKEN_MULTIPLE_DEVICES` [`false`] Not fully implemented yet.

 `AUTH_SERVICE_PG_HOST` [`localhost`] Hostname of machine the postgres instance is running on.
-- When doing docker, set to the name of the docker container running postgres.
+- When using docker, set to the name of the docker container running postgres.
 Setting to `amida-auth-microservice-db` is recommended.

 `AUTH_SERVICE_PG_PORT` [`5432`] Port on the machine the postgres instance is running on.